diverent2/flagfinder/README.md

 > Disclaimer: This project uses the package manager [🧶 Yarn](https://yarnpkg.com/lang/en/).
 > If you are coming from npm you can find some staring help [with this cheat-sheet 👀](https://shift.infinite.red/npm-vs-yarn-cheat-sheet-8755b092e5cc)

-To setting up a local copy follow these steps:
+To set up a local copy follow these steps:

 1. Clone the repository